x

 Wondering when we're at the halfway point of winter, on our way to spring?
 Many think it's Groundhog Day.
 We explain.

-Conversely, we are farthest from the Sun in early July, so we are moving slowest in our orbit.
-Which is why summer is the longest season, lasting just over 93 days.
+Conversely, the Earth is farthest from the Sun in early July, so the Earth orbits more slowly.
+This is why summer is the longest season (93 days).

 Top 10 Reasons To Wish Winter Away